-This one is impossible to diagnose over the internet, but it is very much a possibility that some underlying health condition is interfering with your ability to vape normally.
+This one is impossible to diagnose over the internet, but it is quite possible that some underlying health condition may be interfering with your ability to vape normally.

-If you have made sure that none of the other potential causes listed in this guide apply to you, then it would be time to make an appointment with your physician and discuss the issue with them.
+If you are sure that none of the other potential causes listed in this guide apply to you, then it would be time to make an appointment with your physician and discuss the issue with them.

-If you are as much as suspecting that a cardiovascular or respiratory problem is causing your coughing when vaping, you should abstain from any further vape use as well as smoking right away.
+If you suspect that a cardiovascular or respiratory problem is causing your coughing when vaping, you should abstain from further vaping as well as smoking right away.

 How to Not Cough From Weed Carts

-Now that we have a clear overview of what can cause excessive coughing from vaping, let’s move to answer the question of how to prevent yourself from experiencing this kind of annoying symptom in the future.
+After reviewing the potential causes of excessive coughing when vaping, let’s see how to prevent yourself from experiencing this kind of annoying symptom in future.

 Tweak the Technique

-If it’s your technique that’s weighing down your vaping experience and adding stress to your body, there are several things you can try to do to fix that.
+If your technique is messing up your vaping experience and stressing your body, there are several things you can try to do to fix that.

-For example, slower, calmer inhales can work wonders for many people.
-Often, it is the sudden deep-inhale technique that many of us get accustomed to from using cigarettes and joints that can lead to coughing from weed carts.
+A slower, calmer inhale work wonders for many people.
+Often, the deep-inhale technique many of us get accustomed to from using cigarettes and joints can lead to coughing from weed carts.